thomasgolian/network-engineering-labs/multi-homed-bgp-ospf-underlay/README.md

 ***************************************************************************************

-# Scenario 2) Local-Preference change in iBGP - We're using R6 (AS 65001) as the source of traffic flow to R3 (AS 65002) as the destination.
-R6 is also one of two Route Reflectors (R5 also)
+# Scenario 2) Local Preference in iBGP

+In this scenario, R6 (AS 65001) is used as the source of traffic, with R3 (AS 65002) as the destination.
+R6 also functions as one of the Route Reflectors in the topology (along with R5).
-Observe how changing iBGP local preference might affect pathing when a network has multiple BGP outbound exits.
-Commands with output from R6.

-We don't 'guess' what the preference should be.
-We decide policy and preferred exit - which will then determine our localpref config.
+The goal is to observe how modifying Local Preference within iBGP changes path selection when multiple outbound BGP exits are available.

+All commands and verification outputs are taken from the perspective of R6.

+Rather than guessing values, we define a clear routing policy by selecting a preferred exit point.
+Local Preference is used.

-Local Preference is:
+**Local Preference characteristics:**
-<br>Higher = more preferred
+>Higher value = more preferred path
-<br>Applied inside your AS
+>Propagated within the local AS (iBGP only)
-<br>Typically set inbound on iBGP (on the receiving router)
+>Typically set inbound on the receiving router

-Right now R6 has ECMP to reach R3 via:
+At baseline, R6 has equal-cost paths (ECMP) to reach R3 via:
 <br>R1 > R3
-<br>R2 > R4 > (transit) > R3
+<br>R2 > R4 > Transit > R3

 R6 BGP view
 ```